-If only you as the site user consciously take in the information that MYGERMANSHEPHERD.ORG offer, then you know that we instantly save you THOUSANDS OF DOLLARS in vet and trainer cost.
+If you as the site user only consciously take in the information that MYGERMANSHEPHERD.ORG offer, then you know that we instantly save you THOUSANDS OF DOLLARS in vet and trainer cost.
 And yet too many of our users stubbornly resist the donation call-to-action.
 Hence why we need ads.
 Many, many ads.

 As site member, and even as mere commenter (whether free Periodical subscriber or not), your gravatar (globally recognized avatar) has always been displayed next to your username.
 That is, if you have a gravatar; very few of our audience have a gravatar, after all dog owners rarely are geeks.
 If you don't have a gravatar, nothing was displayed next to your username, but now you see a greeting-puppy avatar as default.

 Further, every site member and every commenter now got an additional avatar that is specific to your usage of MYGERMANSHEPHERD.ORG.
 Each of these additional avatars clearly depicts how committed you are to benefit your dog:

 Site-specific avatar of mosquitoes: exactly 1 comment, typically a Help! request

 "I am a passing parasite: I pierce dogs and people, I suck their life blood, and I leave diseases behind.
 And so here I am to post ONE comment, and I request that you HELP ME!
 Yet, I won't come back to follow up on the solution that you have kindly already provided to solve my problem."